Barashkis/InterestingFunctions/README.md

 # Retry urls
 It's a script that takes a **.txt** file that contains all urls you want to check/validate.
 It will return a **log.txt** with all invalid urls inside.
 Amount of retries is 5 by default.

+# Send email
+You can send emails using this script.